Classroom Plus Plus (CPP) Developer Guide

 • 2a2.
 Use case ends.

 • 2b.
-Assignment is not assigned to one of the contacts.
+Assignment is not allocated to one of the contacts.

 • 2b1.
 System proceeds with Step 3 without the contact.

 • 2c.
-User left Class name field blank.
+User left only the Class name field blank.

 • 2c1.
-System proceeds with Step 3, unassigning only from contacts specified.
+System proceeds with Step 3, unallocating only from contacts specified.

 • 2d.
-User left Contact indices field blank.
+User left only the Contact indices field blank.

 • 2d1.
-System proceeds with Step 3, unassigning from all contacts in the specified class.
+System proceeds with Step 3, unallocating from all contacts in the specified class.

 • 2e.
 User left both Class name and Contact indices fields blank.

-• 2f.
-No contacts are assigned to the assignment.
+• 3a.
+No contacts are unallocated the assignment.

 MSS